roman-milk/roman-milk.github.io/jen-and-me.md

  "Night, sis," Cheryl managed.

  "Night Jen, we love you too."
 I hung up the phone.
-Report_Story #1